Real-time Event Processing with Kafka

 Rapid Ingestion

-Designed for streaming data, StreamSets DataOps Platform supports the design patterns and execution engines you need to get the freshest data from all your sources into your real-time applications and event-driven architectures (EDA).
+Designed for streaming data, StreamSets Platform supports the design patterns and execution engines you need to get the freshest data from all your sources into your real-time applications and event-driven architectures (EDA).

 - Streaming data ingestion